-MD STARnet’s goal is to find everyone with Duchenne or Becker muscular dystrophy born after 1981 in these sites.
-This will help us estimate the number of people who have DBMD.
-Another goal is to gather information about people who have DBMD.
-This includes how DBMD was diagnosed, signs and symptoms of DBMD, and the services and treatment patients and families receive.
+MD STARnet’s goal is to find everyone with Duchenne or Becker muscular dystrophy (DBMD) born after 1981 in these sites.
+This will help provide estimates of the number of people who have DBMD.
+Another goal is to gather information about people who have DBMD, such as how DBMD was diagnosed, signs and symptoms of DBMD, and the services and treatment patients and families receive.

 Children with DBMD will be identified using information gathered from many different sources such as clinical medical records and hospital records.
 Public health researchers will collect information from these sources to keep track of each child’s health care and changes over time.
 All of the data collected will be pooled anonymously (without names).

-Families will also be invited to take part in interviews and surveys.
-The purpose of these interviews and surveys is to identify and describe the health and service needs of individuals and families affected by DBMD that might not be found in the medical records.
 We hope that knowledge gained from this study will lead to improved health care and support systems in the future.
 This information will be shared with doctors, public health officials, therapists, and educators.
-This could help families receive better health care.
-It could also help the organizations that serve families better meet their needs.

 MD STARnet research has been presented at many scientific meetings.
 Presentations have been made at the American Academy of Neurology and the World Muscle Society.
 We are doing research on gene problems that cause DBMD, the prevalence of DBMD across our sites, steroid use, and the diagnostic journey for families.